Out-of-distribution detection for regression tasks: parameter versus predictor entropy: Empirical Study

-\txtparagraph{Predictor Network.} For the synthetic dataset, we used a single layer network with $50$ hidden units and Tanh activations.
-For the UCI datasets, we used a single layer with ReLU activations and $50$ hidden units for the small ones, $100$ for the large ones.
+\txtparagraph{Predictor Network.} For the synthetic dataset, we use a single layer network with $50$ hidden units and Tanh activations.
+For the UCI datasets, we use a single layer with ReLU activations and $50$ hidden units for the small ones, $100$ for the large ones.

-\txtparagraph{Prior} In all our experiments, we used the same Gaussian prior on the parameters of the predictor network with zero mean and covariance matrix $0.5\mathbf{I}$.
+\txtparagraph{Prior.} In all our experiments, we use the same Gaussian prior on the parameters of the predictor network with zero mean and covariance matrix $0.5\mathbf{I}$.
+FuNN-HyVI allows us to specify a prior in the form of a Gaussian process, but we have not observed any significant improvement as far as OOD detection is concerned.

 [1]{ $\pm\, \num[round-mode=places,round-precision=2]{#1}$}